serdil/llm-wordlist/README.md

 - `input_file`: Path to the input file containing words (one per line)
 - `--prompt-file`: Path to the file containing the prompt (default: prompt.txt)
 - `--all-scores-file`: Path to save all words with scores (default: all_words_scores.txt)
-- `--filtered-words-file`: Path to save only the filtered words without scores (default: filtered_words.txt)
-- `--min-score`: Minimum score to keep a word (default: 90)
 - `--model`: OpenRouter model to use (default: from .env or claude-3.5-sonnet)
 - `--batch-size`: Number of words to process in each batch (default: 100)
 - `--debug`: Enable debug output